 The Ante wager pays even money (1-1) if the player’s hand beats the dealer’s hand or the dealer fails to qualify.
 If the dealer does qualify and the player wins the hand, the Raise will also pay even money.
 If the dealer fails to qualify, only the Ante is paid and the Raise is a push (no action).

 As long as the player has at least a pair, the Pair Plus wager is a winner.
-Payoffs vary, so search the online casinos to find your favorite games and play where the odds are best!
+Payoffs vary, so search for the best online casinos to find your favorite games and play where the odds are best.

 A Mini Royal Bonus is offered at a few land and internet casinos.
 A Mini-Royal is the Ace-King-Queen of the same suit, and instead of the 40-1 straight flush payoff, the casino pays 50-1 on the Pair Plus wager.
 In addition, a few casinos have begun to offer a higher bonus pay off on the Ante wager for a Mini Royal also.

-Casino players have found 3-Card Poker to be lots of fun, especially since the Ante bet pays off so often.
+Casino players have found 3-card poker to be lots of fun, especially since the Ante bet pays off so often.
 Overall, the odds vary by the payoffs offered at each table; the house edge for the Ante bet shown above is 3.37 percent.
-The house edge on the Pair Plus wager higher, coming in at 7.28 percent for the payoffs shown above.
+The house edge on the Pair Plus wager is higher, coming in at 7.28 percent for the payoffs shown above.